purduesigbots/OkapiLib/README.md

 ## Acknowledgments

-We would like to thank all of those who helped to build OkapiLib and make it what it became:
+We would like to thank all of those who helped to build OkapiLib and made it what it became:
  - Salmon
  - [Brad Miller and WPIlib](https://github.com/wpilibsuite/allwpilib)
  - The community that helped this library grow